Commonwealth Games: Commonwealth sports

 Unlike other sporting events, the Commonwealth Games have a flexible sporting programme that respects the infrastructure and demands of the host city.
 This is also reflected in its holding dates, which may vary according to the weather conditions of each host city.
-Therefore, the programme for each edition could varies.
+Therefore, the programme for each edition varies.
 Between 1930 and 1994, only individual events were part of the programme and it was only in 1998 that authorisation was given for the addition of team sports.
 It is common for each edition since then to have a list of seven to ten mandatory sports that must be played in this edition and must be approved 4 years in advance.
 Thus, the minimum number of sports per edition is 10 and the maximum is of 17.
 However, local demands can also increase the number of sports contested.
 Notable cases are freestyle wrestling in Delhi 2010 and beach volleyball in Gold Coast 2018.
 Special exceptions can also be made, such as the one in the last edition held in Birmingham, England, in which 3 extra sports were added to the programme.
 The current rules also determine gender parity, whereby men and women have an equal (or broadly equal) share of events.

 This rule was not exceptionally applied to the 2026 Games, as Glasgow took over as host on an emergency basis.
 As a result, the program will feature only 10 sports—the fewest number since the 1994 Games:

 There are a total of 23 sports (with three multi-disciplinary sports) and a ten para-sports which are approved by the Commonwealth Games Federation.